I-NERGY/DeepTSF/README.md

 For non-multiple time series:
 - Column Datetime must be used as an index
-- If the time series is the main dataset, Load must be the only other column in the dataframe
+- If the time series is the main dataset, Value must be the only other column in the dataframe
 - If the time series is a covariates time series, there must be only one column in the dataframe named arbitrarily

 For multiple timeseries: